The following TMT Q&A provides comprehensive and up to date legal information covering:

 Software can be broadly defined as a computer program comprising a series of instructions which, in combination with the underlying hardware and inputs from an end user, allow or cause a computer to perform a specific operation.
 Custom software (also referred to as ‘tailormade’ or ‘bespoke’ software) is software that has been specifically developed to meet the needs and requirements of an individual customer.
 There remains some uncertainty in business-to-business contracts as to whether software constitutes goods or services for the purposes of a number of pieces of legislation including the Sale of Goods Act 1979, the Supply of Goods and Services Act 1982 and others.

-The categorisation is relevant for a number of reasons
+The categorisation is relevant for a number of reasons including ascertaining which

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.